ytoto/cjdc/README.md

 # cjdc, another cjdns admin tool
 This is a small utility, written in C language.
-It's still pre-alpha software.

 ## usage